-Oak Creek Community United Methodist Church serves families and individuals from Oak Creek, Franklin, Milwaukee, Greenfield, Muskego, and other communities throughout southeastern Wisconsin.
-Our congregation includes nearly 400 individuals, including confirmed youth.
-Our mission is to worship God, love and serve all people, grow in faith, and invite others to become disciples of Jesus Christ.
+Oak Creek Community United Methodist Church is a Christian fellowship whose mission is to: worship God, love and serve all people, grow in faith and invite others to become disciples of Jesus Christ.

 Read more about WHAT THE UNITED METHODIST CHURCH BELIEVES